Hasanamba Temple: History

-The temple was constructed c. the 12th century CE, although the exact date is unknown.
+It is believed that the temple was constructed by a local chieftain Sanjeeva Krishnappa Nayaka in the 12th century CE, although the exact date is unknown.
+Earlier, Hassan was known as 'Simhāsanapuri' and later got the name of 'Hāsana'.
+It is said that during the rule of Hoysala dynasty in twelfth century A.D. an idol was found with its face wearing a pleasant smile.
+Hasana mukhi or a smiling face was transformed into Hassan.

 Archeological experts consider the Hasanamba Temple to be an example of the epitome of temple architecture in Karnataka.
-The city of Hassan dates to the 11th century CE and the temples around Hassan signify the various dynasties that have ruled ever since the 11th century CE.
+The city of Hassan dates back to the 11th century CE and the temples around Hassan signify the various dynasties that have ruled ever since the 11th century CE.
 It was originally built by the Hoysala dynasty in their tradition, reflecting their faith in Hinduism.
 The temples in the Hassan district are some of the examples of the Hoysala tradition of temple architecture.

 Architecture

 There is an ant-hill representing the presiding deity inside the temple premises.
-There is an unusual image depicting the demon-king Ravana with nine heads, instead of ten, playing the veena.
+There is an unusual image depicting the demon-king Ravana's with nine heads, instead of ten, playing the instrument veena.

-Siddeshwara Swamy can be seen inside the temple which is unusual as it not depicted in the Linga roopa.
+Siddeshwara Swamy can be seen inside the temple, which is unusual as it is not depicted in the Linga roopa.
 It appears as Lord Shiva giving pashupatastra to Arjuna.

 Religious Significance

-Because the temple is open for only two weeks annually, it is considered special to obtain a darshan during the Deepavali festival.
+Because the temple is open only for two weeks annually, it is considered special to obtain a darshan during the Deepavali festival.
 For the remainder of the year, the goddess is left with a ghee-lit lamp (nandaa deepa), flowers, water and two bags of rice as an offering (naivedya) until the next year.
 The lamp burns for the entire duration of the temple closure, with the ghee never depleting.
-The rice offering remains warm and unspoiled when the doors are reopened.
+It is believed that the rice offering remains warm and unspoiled when the doors are reopened.
 It is revered as a great temple in Hassan.